iotaledger/iota-sdk/README.md

 ## License

-The iota-sdk is open-source software licensed under Apache License 2.0.
+The IOTA SDK is open-source software licensed under Apache License 2.0.
 For more information, please read the [LICENSE](/LICENSE).

 ## Acknowledgments

-The iota-sdk project is built upon the contributions of many individuals and organizations.
+The IOTA SDK project is built upon the contributions of many individuals and organizations.
 We would like to express our gratitude to the IOTA community and all the developers who have contributed to the project.

 For a complete list of contributors and acknowledgments, please refer to